mattk09/complete-azure-sample/README.md

 # Introduction

-This project is meant to be a general starting point for most common dotnet projects, provides a boiler plate code for basic core engineering fundamentals, like observability, testing, security, and CI/CD, including industry known best practices.
+This project is meant to be a general starting point for most common dotnet projects.
+It provides boiler plate code for basic core engineering fundamentals, like observability, testing, security, and CI/CD.

-Depending on your project needs, you may not need all components or pieces included, perhaps, others may be missing, however, this should give you a great foundation to begin with.
+Depending on your project needs, you may not need all the components or pieces included, perhaps, others may be missing.
+However, this should give you a great foundation to begin with.

 ## Project Features